Maasi (film)

-Maasi is a 2012 Tamil-language action film written and directed by G. Kicha and produced by Kovai Mani.
-This film stars Arjun Sarja and Archana Gupta in the lead roles, while Dheena composed the music.
+Maasi is a 2012 Tamil-language action film written and directed by G. Kitcha.
+This film stars Arjun and Archana Gupta in the lead roles, while Dheena composed the music.
 The film was released after much delay on 16 March 2012 and received negative reviews from critics.

 Plot

 Inspector Maasilamani alias "Maasi" is an encounter specialist who gets entangled in gang-wars between Naaga and Nandha.
 Due to the gang wars, Maasi loses his family, and he decides to payback Naaga and Nanda's gang-wars and also eradicate all gangsters in the city of Chennai.